Silvana Koch-Mehrin: Political positions

 In 2005, Koch-Mehrin called for all EU Member States to follow Germany in banning public displays of Nazi symbols.
 Her idea was roundly rejected by a number of countries who saw it as a restriction of free speech.

 Personal life

 Koch-Mehrin met her partner James Candon at the end of a stage both completed at the European Commission.
 In 2020, she was diagnosed with breast cancer.
+Today she is considered cancer-free.